 Visit during the spring and autumn when daily temperatures are manageable with warm days and cool nights.
 Summer temperatures reach over 100° Fahrenheit (40°C) in the desert and around the Dead Sea, making it difficult to visit several important attractions.
 In the winter, nights get very cold, and locations in higher elevation such as Amman commonly get snow.

 Jordanian cuisine is similar to other Middle Eastern countries such as Egypt and Lebanon.
-Falafel appears to be the national dish, available at nearly every corner.
+Falafel is the national dish, available at nearly every corner.
 Jordan (and most of its neighbors) is excellent for vegetarians.
 The commonly served mezze dishes are falafel, hummus, moutabel, ful, and eggplant (aubergine).
 Meat is available, served mostly as kebabs or shwarma.
 Jordanians don’t like for anyone to go hungry, so just tell them “taslia” at the end of the meal for some extra food.
 Typical street food (mezze) ranges in cost from 35 Piastres to 75 Piastres.
 Coffee typically costs between 50 Piastres and 1 Dinar.